zhanggyb/BlendInt/README.md

 }
 ```

-Compile these pieces of code with BlendInt and run in different OS
+Compile this piece of code with BlendInt and run in different OS
 platforms, you'll get a small window with the same context.
 (In this
 example,
 [Adobe Source Han Sans CN](https://github.com/adobe-fonts/source-han-sans)